davepinch/pinchy.cc/collections/_fragments/you-are-being-rehydrated-now.md

 ---
 title: "imagine you are being rehydrated now"
 date: 2022-07-30
-related:
+related: "you've been dead for billions of years"
-  - "you've been dead for billions of years"
+type: fragment
 tags:
   - fragment
 ---